DIY Clay Ghosts with Air‑Dry Clay: Step‑by‑Step

 Bringing It All Together

-This little DIY clay ghosts project is exactly the kind of fall craft I love: simple, budget-friendly, and brimming with character.
+This little DIY clay ghosts project is an easy project and the perfect way to involve the family in this festive time of year.
+It’s exactly the kind of fall craft I love because you don’t have to be a seasoned DIYer: It’s simple, budget-friendly, and brimming with character.
 It’s about creating a home that feels welcoming and festive without being frightening.
 These ghosts will happily keep watch over your pumpkins, cinnamon-scented candles, and cozy corners all season long.
 If you make them, tag me on Instagram, I want to see!

 You may also want to try: